ibuetler/p3s-exif-analytics/Tutorial.md

 ## Task: Enrich Google Maps Entry

-In this task the goal is that the visualization from the previous task should contain more information.
+In this task, the goal is that the visualization from the previous task should contain more information.

 More precisely, a point on the map should be represented as follows: